 Technology Scotland is the trade association for Scotland’s Enabling Technologies Sector.
-As part of our work, we also operate three Special Interest Groups (SIGs); the Scottish Optoelectronics Association (SOA), Design Network Scotland (DNS) and MaaS Scotland (MS).
+As part of our work, we operate three networks; Photonics Scotland, MaaS Scotland and Product Design Scotland.

-These Terms & Conditions apply to Technology Scotland and its SIGs.
+These Terms & Conditions apply to Technology Scotland and its networks.
 Any reference to Technology Scotland in this document also refers to all other Technology Scotland operated organisations and websites.

 Technology Scotland will use member information provided to us for marketing, administration, analysis, member management, membership recruitment and promotional purposes.

 Technology Scotland is partially funded by Scottish Enterprise.
 As part of our contractual agreement of funding, information on our activities and participants is shared with Scottish Enterprise for monitoring and evaluation purposes.
 Information about how Scottish Enterprise uses your information can be reviewed here: https://www.scottish-enterprise.com/about-us/transparency/privacy-notice/how-we-use-your-information

 Please get in touch at email@example.com if you have any questions

 Technology Scotland Limited is a company limited by guarantee.